 - 4. In the Category tree on the left, go to Session (not the sub-node, Logging) and from Connection type, select Serial. - 5.
 Click Open. - 6.
-Press the Enter key to initiate a connection. - The login prompt appears. - 7.
-Type a valid administrator account name (such as admin) then press Enter. - 8.
+Press the Enter key to initiate a connection.

+The login prompt appears.
+When the system first boots up, the admin account is forced to set up a new password. - 7.
+Type a valid administrator account name then press Enter. - 8.
 Type the password for that administrator account and press Enter.
-(In its default state, there is no password for the admin account.)